The official blog of the Lung Institute.

 The Lung Institute thanks Mr. Lundgren for participating in our interview and for sharing some of his and his wife’s story.
 COPD and other chronic lung diseases are challenging to live with for the patient, the family and the caregiver.
 However, with advancements in medical technologies, medications and alternative treatment options, there is hope.

-The Lung Institute offers adult autologous stem cell treatment options for patients with chronic lung disease.
-Stem cells are harvested from the patient’s own body, separated in the lab and then returned to the patient.
-Because the stem cells are the patient’s own, the risk of rejection is significantly minimized.
+The Lung Institute offers adult autologous cellular therapy options for patients with chronic lung disease.
+Cells are harvested from the patient’s own body, separated in the lab and then returned to the patient.
+Because the cells are the patient’s own, the risk of rejection is significantly minimized.
 If you or a loved one suffers from COPD, or any chronic lung disease, contact us at (800) 729-3065 to see if you qualify for treatment.